 I would stay at least two nights in the Serengeti, the distances are huge to travel, and one night may seem a bit rushed.
 I have personally done two safaris there, and two nights makes a big difference to the overall experience.

 Easily the best Tanzanian safari and one of the best safaris in Africa.

 Backpacking in Tanzania is one of the best countries in Africa for it.

 2. The Masai Mara National Reserve

-There are huge herds of buffalo and wildebeast around, and again if you are lucky at the right time of year, you can see the wildebeast migration.
-Off course where there are large herds, there are the predators waiting to hunt them.
-The Serengeti and Masai Mara are world famous for a reason, they are prime spots to see predators in action.
+There are huge herds of buffalo and wildebeest around, and again if you are lucky at the right time of year, you can see the wildebeest migration.

 3. South Luangwa National Park